jangelsb/git-plus-alfred-workflow/readme.md

   actions_path: /path/to/actions.yaml

 ```
-#### NOTE
+**NOTE**
 * `actions_path` is an optional path to an actions.yaml that is only for that repo.
 The working directory for that path is the repo's directory.
 * If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`

-### Step 2 (Optional)
+### Step 2 (optional)
-1. **Use the default configuration:** The included [actions.yaml](actions.yaml) contains a set of pre-defined commands.

-2. **Create a personalized config file:**
+- Use the default settings

+- or **make it your own**
+  - All commands in this workflow are defined in a YAML config file
-   - Copy the [actions.yaml](actions.yaml) file to a directory on your computer.
+  - Copy [actions.yaml](https://github.com/jangelsb/git-plus-alfred-workflow/blob/main/actions.yaml) to your computer
-   - Reference your copy in the workflow configuration to prevent it from being overwritten during updates.
+  - Update your workflow to use this file
-   - Periodically check [actions.yaml](actions.yaml) for new features or updates.
+  - Customize it 😎

+### Step 3 (optional)
-3. **Add your own commands:**
+- **Add custom commands:**
-   - Modify the inline YAML or include an additional YAML file in your configuration.
+  - Change the inline YAML or add another YAML file in your setup
-   - Define repository-specific YAML files for commands unique to certain repos, see `actions_path` in Step 1.
+  - Create specific YAML files for certain repositories using `actions_path` from Step 1
+  - For full documentation on commands, check out: https://github.com/jangelsb/git-plus-alfred-workflow/blob/main/docs.md

 ---

-## 📂 Configuration Example
+## 📂 Config Example

-Here’s a quick example of what a YAML configuration might look like:
+Here’s a quick example of what a YAML config might look like:

 ```yaml
 - title: fetch